 Preservation and storage

-One of the primary functions of the LHC is to preserve Walsall's records for future generations.
-The range of material held by the LHC includes documents (paper & parchment), books, maps, photographs, pamphlets, audio visual material, etc. Most of this material, by its very nature, will degrade with time, however this process is accelerated by poor environmental conditions, attack from insects and mould, and careless handling and inappropriate "repairs".
-The Conservation Section aims to prolong the life of the Archives and Local Studies Collections by ensuring they are correctly conserved, packed, stored and handled.
+One of our primary functions is to preserve the records of Walsall Borough for future generations.
+The range of material we hold includes documents (paper and parchment), books, maps, photographs, pamphlets, and audio visual material.
+Most of this material, by its very nature, will degrade with time, however this process is accelerated by poor environmental conditions, attack from insects and mould, and careless handling and inappropriate "repairs".
+The conservation section aims to prolong the life of the archives and local studies collections by ensuring they are correctly conserved, packed, stored and handled.

-Packaging must not cause any damage to the material it is protecting therefore only "conservation" grade paper, card & boxes are used to store LHC material.
+Packaging must not cause any damage to the material it is protecting therefore only conservation-grade paper, card and boxes are used to store our material.
 Ordinary stationery such as folders, brown envelopes and plastic sleeves are poor quality and actually contain acids which lead to the break down of paper items.

 Public access - handling and photocopying